 Since it launched in 2003, LinkedIn has done an excellent job establishing itself as the social network for business.
 A recent behind-the-scenes article examines LinkedIn’s ongoing editorial expansion and illustrates how the company’s strategy is rooted in driving business conversations on the platform.
-Marketers looking to drive engagement on LinkedIn can learn from the platform’s editorial strategy.
+Marketers looking to drive engagement on LinkedIn can learn from the platform’s editorial strategy (and think like a LinkedIn editor).

 Before going deeper into their strategy and what it means to marketers, a bit of LinkedIn’s history is in order.
 It launched in May 2003 and went public eight years later in May 2011.
 In 2016, Microsoft announced its intention to buy LinkedIn for just over $26 billion.
 The acquisition closed six months later in December 2016.
 According to the latest official details, LinkedIn boasts 660 million members in 200 countries around the world.